Oozekip/vintagestory-server-container/README.md

 I made this in part to learn how to use and configure containers; I am by no means an expert at this an have probably made some mistakes.

 All scripts are currently only verified to work using rootless Podman on my setup using Arch Linux.
-They should in theory work on any Linux distribution with Podman installed, as well as on Mac, with the caveat that the script `podman-start.sh` requires the directory `/mnt/vintagestory/data` to exist on the host filesystem and that you have read/write permission.
+They should in theory work on any Linux distribution or Mac with Podman installed, with the caveat that the script `podman-start.sh` requires the directory `/mnt/vintagestory/data` to exist on the host filesystem and that you have read/write permission.
 You can easily modify the script to change this if required, and I'm planning to make this more easily customizable in the future.

 # Basic usage